-In S5 and 6 learners will select 5 subjects, following on from successes at National 3/4/5 in S4 or S5.
-Subject teachers and Pupil Support Teachers will give advice to the young people on the subjects that best suit their talent and ability.
+In S5 and 6 learners will select 5 courses, following on from successes at National 3/4/5 in S4 or S5.
+Subject teachers and Pupil Support Teachers will give advice to the young people on the subjects that best suit their talent and ability - you will move forward with your strongest subjects.
 There will also be time spent in PSE lessons discussing careers and subjects to ensure the young people are well prepared for making their choices.

 In S6 there is an opportunity for learners to continue to Advanced Higher level in some subject areas, or to take up additional Highers in a subject that they have not studied before.
-They should be guided by Pupil Support and Curricular PTs on making the decision to take up a 'crash' higher as there are more demands on the learner where there has been no prior learning in a subject area.
+You should be guided by Pupil Support and Curricular PTs on making the decision to take up a new higher as there are more demands on the learner where there has been no prior learning in a subject area.